Texas Litigation Firm Representing Clients Across the U.S.

-If your property has suffered water damage and your insurance company is not treating you fairly, please contact the bad faith lawyers at Grisham & Kendall, PLLC at (713) 999-5085 to discuss your case.
+If your property has suffered water damage and your insurance company is not treating you fairly, please contact the water damage lawyers at Grisham & Kendall, PLLC at (214) 308-2027 to discuss your case.

 Water leaks in the home can have devastating effects on the property, leaving behind warped tiles and rotted wood, costing hundreds or thousands of dollars in repairs.
 Water damage comes from a number of different sources, some of which are related to roof leaks and extreme weather and others which are associated with plumbing issues.
 Unfortunately, water leaks are sometimes difficult to detect right away, often causing serious damage before they are finally detected.
 However, if your home has been damaged by a water leak, there are ways to protect your home against further damage in the future with leak detection systems.

 If your home has been damaged by water leaks, you should be able to depend on your home insurance to assist you in paying for repairs.
 Unfortunately, insurance companies are increasingly prone to denying claims in bad faith.
-If your insurance company has underpaid or denied your legitimate water damage claim, contact the Dallas, Texas water damage attorneys of Grisham & Kendall, PLLC, today at (713) 999-5085.
+If your insurance company has underpaid or denied your legitimate water damage claim, contact the Texas water damage attorneys of Grisham & Kendall, PLLC, today at (214) 308-2027.

 There are several different ways to detect water leaks in the home before they cause damage.
 The following are some of the systems which are used to detect leaks early on: